McDermott-Group/Ecosystem/GUI/mView/README.md

 	...
 ```
 #### Step 3: Configuring devices
 It is time now to add devices to your gui.
-Each device you attatch to your GUI shown up in it's own section of the gui along with all of its attributes.
+Each device you attatch to your GUI shows up in it's own section of the gui (called a **tile**) along with all of its attributes.
 We configure all of our devices inside of the main class we created in step 2.

-In our lab, we have a helium compressor.
+Lets say that in our lab, we have a helium compressor.
 We need to be able to do three things.
 1. Read temperature values from the compressor.
-2. Tell the compressor to turn on and off.
+2. Turn the compressor on and off.
-3. Plot the temperature values.
+3. Plot the temperatures over time.

-Let's now create our device.
+We start by creating a new device to represent our compressor.
 ```python
 Compressor = Device("Compressor")
 ```
-What we have done here is instantiate a new labrad Device object named "Compressor" this is the name that will show up in the GUI.
+What we have done here is instantiate a new labrad Device object named "Compressor" this is the name that will show up on the GUI tile.
->Note that this device class is specifically for use with labrad server, but a new device class can easily be written.
+>Note that this device class is specifically for use with labrad server, but a new device class can easily be written for **direct** use with interfaces such as RS232, GPIB, etc.

 For labrad devices, we must specify a server name.
 This is the name of the device's server.
 ```python
 Compressor.setServerName("cp2800_compressor")
 ```
-Now, mView knows where it can find the device.
+Now, the device class knows where to direct reading queries.

 As mentioned, we need a way to turn the compressor on or off, we add this functionality using buttons, which show up as clickable buttons on the GUI.

 First let's create a button that turns the compressor on.